benchaney53/VestasTensionDataTool/README.md

 ## Quick Installation

-### For End Users (Easiest Method)
+### For End Users (Easiest Method - GUI Wizard)

-1. **Download** the standalone installer:
+1. **Download** the setup wizard:
-   - Download `Install-Standalone.bat` from this repository
+   - Download `Setup.exe.bat` from this repository
    - Save it anywhere on your computer

 2. **Run** the installer:
-   - Double-click `Install-Standalone.bat`
+   - Double-click `Setup.exe.bat`
-   - Follow the on-screen instructions
+   - Follow the professional setup wizard
    - Everything downloads and installs automatically!

 3. **Launch** the application:
    - Use the desktop shortcut or run `Launch.bat`

-**Note:** The standalone installer downloads everything it needs from GitHub - you only need this one file!
+**✨ Professional GUI Installation**
+- Modern Windows wizard interface
+- Step-by-step guided installation
+- Progress bars and status updates
+- License agreement and location selection
+- Automatic Python detection and setup

-For detailed installation instructions and alternative methods, see [INSTALLER_README.md](INSTALLER_README.md)
+For alternative installation methods, see [INSTALLER_README.md](INSTALLER_README.md)

 ## Requirements